TanYa-Go/Movie-Quiz/README.md

 ### **User Stories**

-* As a user, I want the website to be easy to use.
+* As a user, I want the website to be easy to use
+* As a user, I want to be able to play the game on various devices
-* As a user, I would like to know the rules before I start playing.
+* As a user, I would like to know the rules before I start playing
-* As a user, I would like to be able to choose the level of difficulty.
+* As a user, I would like to be able to choose the level of difficulty
-* As a user, I would like to know which question I am on and how many questions are left.
+* As a user, I would like to know which question I am on and how many questions are left
-* As a user, I would like to know how much time I have to answer the question.
+* As a user, I would like to know how much time I have to answer the question
-* As a user, I would like to track my score while playing.
+* As a user, I would like to track my score while playing
-* As a user, I expect a variety of questions and no repeated questions.
+* As a user, I expect a variety of questions and no repeated questions
-* As a user, I would like to know the correct answer when answered incorrectly.
+* As a user, I would like to know the correct answer when answered incorrectly
-* As a user, I want to be able to restart the game if Im'm not happy with my answers.
+* As a user, I want to be able to restart the game if Im'm not happy with my answers

 <a></a>